hackclub/winter/CamTheHelpDesk.md

 **An important clarification:** I understand your stipulation that these projects should be technically challenging, and you may be having reservations after noticing that the hardware is all kit-based.
 However, as you'll see below, the coding/software development is quite extensive, and I already ran this by Ella Xu over email and she said it qualifies!

+**An update on why I want the laser cutter:** A majority of the project certainly is setting up the connectivity features for the business cards, but I've seen a few laser cut business cards before (minus the connectivity features), and they're really unique and memorable so that certainly is a priority.
+While I could, in theory, simply print the cards, I also see this as a fantastic opportunity to learn digifab software, hardware, and techniques.
+In addition, I've been eyeballing a few other projects, such as a wooden globe as a gift for a teacher I've had for most of my life, a custom stand to integrate my dock for my laptop, a laser pointer projector with some motors and mirrors, wooden mechanical sculptures, along with other miscellaneous art projects created to further my learning.

 ## Plan

 - Obtain and set up all of the purchased equipment